hadhub/nim-loader/README.md

 <p align="center">
 Simple nim loader, made for CTF & labs
 <br>
-<strong>Disclamer : Use it at your own risk.
-I'm not responsible for your actions</strong>
+<strong>Disclaimer: For educational purposes only.
+I am not responsible for your actions</strong>
 </p>

 ## Install lib :